Skip to main content

 The winners in this next phase won't be the companies with the biggest GPU clusters.
 They will be the ones who can most effectively weave together different strands of intelligence to solve actual business problems.

 Here is what you need to do.
 First, stop looking for a silver bullet model.
 Embrace the fragmentation.
-Audit your workflows and identify which specific model excels at each step.
+Audit your operations workflows and identify which specific model excels at each step.
 Maybe you use a small, fast model for initial triage and a large, reasoning-heavy model for final decision-making.

 Second, build for modularity.
 Your AI stack needs to be loosely coupled.
 If you hard-code dependencies on a specific API version from a specific vendor, you are building technical debt from day one.
 You need an abstraction layer that lets you route prompts dynamically.